 New York durable power of attorney laws grant the named individual (or "attorney-in-fact") to make decisions related to care, treatment, and whether to continue life support.

 Below are details about the specific powers, legal requirements, revocation, and state-to-state validity of New York durable power of attorney laws.
-See Wills and Durable Power of Attorney for Health Care to learn more.
+See Power of Attorney for Healthcare and Living Wills to learn more.

 |Code Section||Pub.
 Health Law §2980, et seq.
 Health Care Agent and Proxies|